Fried Turkey Thanksgiving Leftover Sandwich

 This is my favorite new take on the Thanksgiving leftover sandwich and holy CRAP have I hit it big with this one, friends.

 It all starts with the fried leftover turkey.
 Yep, you read that right – FRIED turkey.
 Giving the turkey a crispy, golden brown exterior makes the turkey just different enough to shake things up from the normal leftovers routine, without making the turkey something it isn’t.

 These little fried pieces of deliciousness are then piled up on a toasted bun with all of my favorite side dishes.

-It’s all layered up on this bad boy!
+It’s all layered up on this Thanksgiving leftover sandwich!
 Instead of drizzling the whole thing with gravy, I made a gravy aioli with some cajun infusion for some heat to liven things up.
 It is absolutely delicious and I like to use the leftovers to dip the fries in (because a Thanksgiving leftover sandwich should be served with more fried things, am I right?).

 With the peppery bite of kale in the mix and the fresh bite of greens on such a heavy sandwich, you get just the right balance and literally a bite of Thanksgiving in every tantalizing morsel.